Holding onto the feeling

 Stay positive.
 Remember this feeling.

-When I say, “remember”, though, I’m already living past the feeling–it has already crossed the bar–it’s a memory, in some deep corner of my brain that only casts shaky projections of what was once real.
+But when I say “remember”, I’m already living past the feeling.
+It has crossed the bar and become a memory, in some corner of my brain that only casts shaky projections of what was once real.

 Right.
 So, how do we keep it?